Find Great CD Rates

 The MoneyAisle Solution

-One way to compare several bank CD rates at once in the span of a couple of minutes is by trying out a MoneyAisle auction - many banks compete live for your CD deposit.
-By registering for an account and then running an auction for the best CD rate available in our system you'll get the advantage of comparing a large number of bank's rates in just a couple of minutes.
+One way to compare several CD rates at once in the span of a couple of minutes is by trying out a MoneyAisle auction – many banks and credit unions compete live for your CD deposit.
+By registering for an account and then running an auction for the best CD rate available in our system you’ll get the advantage of comparing a large number of rates in just a couple of minutes.

-You can also run a test-drive without having to register - a test-drive auction is a real auction with real banks bidding their rates - you'll get to see the best CD rate available in our system at the time of your auction, but you won't have the option of opening your account with the winning bank.
+You can also run a test-drive without having to register – a test-drive auction is a real auction with real banks and credit unions bidding their rates – you’ll get to see the best CD rate available in our system at the time of your auction, but you’ll have to register or sign in in order to see the winning financial institutions and open your account.

 Related Articles: